Dental Abscess Treatment in

 Severe, Throbbing Pain

-Intense, persistent tooth pain that may radiate to your jaw, neck, or ear.
-Often constant and worsens when lying down or with pressure.
+Intense, persistent tooth pain that may spread to your jaw, neck, or ear.
+Often constant.
+And gets worse when lying down or with pressure.

 Visible Swelling